farmankhan977/Firstapp/README.md

 # Firstapp

-This is my first app in django
+This is my first Webapp Using django
+I used
+Windows 10
+Pycharm
+Python3
+Django2